 1) only have ingredients you recognize as real food,

 3) use an all-natural, low heat, enzyme-based method to separate their protein from the plant.

-The side effects of whey protein outweigh the benefits.
 When in doubt, ask the manufacturer how their proteins are made, where they come from, and if their ingredients are organic.
 If they won’t tell you this information, it’s time to pick another protein powder.